ll3N1GmAll/Malduino_Payloads/README.md

 The backdoor used in this payload is created by ATAT (Attack Team Automation Tool) https://github.com/ll3N1GmAll/ATAT

 The 'winmgnt' file name can be changed to fit any payload you wish to download and execute via PsExec on the target!

+# Keep EVERY line = or < 127 characters for Malduino compatibility!